 Beginning Monday 08 July, Kona Coffee & Tea will launch its FIRST RESPONDERS – FIRST FRIDAY campaign. $5 donations made by community members will be used to purchase a refreshing BOOST for our Big Island Police Officers and Firefighters.
 This collection of donations will be month-long.

-Then, on the First Friday of August (02 August), and every subsequent First Friday of the month, our local First Responders will come to Kona Coffee & Tea to redeem a donated coupon for a cup of coffee of their choice.
-These law enforcement agents, paramedics, EMTs, firefighters, and rescuers will be around to chat it up with those who have donated to this cause.
-Or even those who haven’t…
+Then, on the First Friday of August (02 August), and every subsequent First Friday of the month for the remainder of the year, our local First Responders will come to Kona Coffee & Tea to redeem a donated coupon for a cup of coffee of their choice.
+These law enforcement agents, paramedics, EMTs, firefighters, and rescuers will be around to chat it up with those who have donated to this cause - or even those who haven’t…

 It was then that the Sayres decided to form an entity that would aid the Fire Department with much-needed Rescue equipment.
 The Sayres and their benefactors have donated over $3.5 million in various apparatus for both land and sea rescues over the past 22 years.

 Kona Coffee & Tea is in the Kona Coast Shopping Center, on Palani Road and has ample parking.

 "IN THE MEMORY OF ONE LOST LIFE, OTHERS HAVE BEEN SAVED."

 In late August 1997, Daniel Sayre set off for the 500-foot Kapaloa Falls in the back of Pololu Valley on the rugged north shore of the Big Island.

 The 25-year-old wanted photos of his “cathedral” to take with him back to college on the mainland.
 But that all changed in an instant when he fell off the trail, plummeting hundreds of feet onto a rocky ledge near the falls.